Reiqy/sudoku-solver/README.md

 ## Sudoku files

 Sudoku text files don't require any specific formatting.
 They must contain at least 81 digits (0 - 9).
 The program will read the file ignoring all characters except for the digits and it will use the first 81 digits to construct a sudoku.
 Ordering is row-major (numbers fill rows first, columns second).
+Digit 0 is used as a placeholder for empty space in Sudoku puzzle.